 Internal input – internal contracts and APIs, that is to say input originated from the same PDL can access a smart contract with appropriate access rights, defined by the governance and the owner of the contract.
 Access and number of concurrent requests to a smart contract is defined through a PDL governance, that maintains the record of all access rights and ensures the prevention of congestion.
 For example, if the governance of a PDL is unaware of the concurrent number of requests for a smart contract, they may allow additional external inputs which can cause congestion at the ledger.

 Oracles (External Input) – smart contracts shall not access external sources directly but may use an intermediate API that provides an extra access control layer between the smart contract (hence the PDL) and the other sources.
+Auditing of the incoming data?
+Who to ask and to whom?

+The incoming data from oracles shall be checked for compatibility such as fields format, data types etc. The details of inputs are further discussed in clause XX.

 Considerations: